Sports and Entertainment

 Are you considering a job or internship in the sports or entertainment?
 Explore these online resources to get started.
 Feel free to drop by our office to meet with an advisor to help plan.

-Explore careers in the arts by exploring the links below.
-This is not an all inclusive list of careers but will help you begin exploring.
+Explore careers in the sports industry by exploring the links below.
 Found a career you're interested in?
-Talk to faculty, stop by our office and begin networking to learn more.
+Talk to faculty, or stop by our office and begin networking to learn more.
 For entertainment jobs, also explore opportunities on the Arts and Culture page.

 - CEI Internship Book - The Sports Internship Book

 - Entertainment Careers - includes internship and job postings for business, broadcast, film, festivals, and more - membership required for some

 - Sports Management Worldwide list of conferences and internships